simonseyock/uprocess/README.md

 The module provides the following functions and variables:

-* uprocess.processFile(filePath, extDefines)
+* ``uprocess.processFile(filePath, extDefines)``

-filePath is a path to a file whichs content should be processed. extDefines is an object containing external defines which should affect the processing as if they were setted via the #define command.
-Includes are made relative to the file they are in.
+  ``filePath`` is a path to a file whichs content should be processed. ``extDefines`` is an object containing external defines which should affect the processing as if they were setted via the ``#define`` command.
+Includepaths are relative to the file they are in.

-* uprocess.processText(text, extDefines, includeDir)
+* ``uprocess.processText(text, extDefines, includeDir)``

-text is a string which should be processed. extDefines is an object containing external defines which should affect the processing as if they were setted via the #define command. includeDir is the directory all includes inside the text are made to relatively.
-Includes inside of includes are made relative to the file they are in.
+  ``text`` is a string which should be processed. ``extDefines`` is an object containing external defines which should affect the processing as if they were setted via the ``#define`` command. ``includeDir`` is the directory all includes inside the text are made to relatively.
+Includepaths inside of included files are relative to the file they are in.

-* uprocess.DEBUG
+* ``uprocess.DEBUG``

   If this flag is setted to true. uprocess prints debug information to stdout (begin and end of files, defines).

-* uprocess.endLineDelimiter
+* ``uprocess.endLineDelimiter``

-Changing this string while change the end of all lines in the result - no matter how the lines where ended before.
+  Changing this string will change the end of all lines in the result - no matter how the lines were ended before.